Meet The Staff of CAHS

 Debra has worked in the rescue and rehabilitation of both domestic animals and wildlife in a professional and volunteer capacity for over 15 years and holds degrees in Natural Science and Geology from the University of Alaska.
 She has worked in the wildlife rehabilitation, research and environmental education fields for several non-profit organizations including the Alaska Zoo in Anchorage, Alaska, HawkWatch International in Albuquerque, New Mexico and The Audubon Society of Rhode Island.
 A change in professional paths led her back to her home state of Massachusetts where she began a career in immunology as a research associate at Harvard Medical School, prior to moving to New Hampshire she was a research associate at the University of Massachusetts Medical School exploring potential therapies for treating ALS.
 During her time in the medical research field, she remained active in animal rescue by serving as a foster home, foster volunteer coordinator, and board member for a non-profit all-breed dog rescue that finds homes in the New England area for ~700 dogs annually.
 She and her husband moved to New Hampshire in the winter of 2012, and enjoy taking every opportunity possible to get outside with their dogs to enjoy the incredible beauty of this area.
 Debra joined the CAHS team in August of 2014.
+Debra is a member of the White Mountain Disaster Animal Response Team and a committee member of the NH Disaster Animal Response Team.
 “I am thrilled to be part of such an important organization that serves the animals of the MWV community.
 I hope to use my experience to benefit the shelter programs in any way possible to further the mission and expand CAHS’s ability to serve animals in need.”

 Kiersten Grieb – Development and Events Coordinator